 Epsilon Telescopii is a binary star system in Telescopium.
-It has the stellar classification of K0III, and the primary component is an orange giant with an apparent visual magnitude of 4.52.
+It has the stellar classification of K0III, and the primary component is an orange giant with an apparent magnitude of 4.52.
 The companion is a 13th magnitude star, separated from the primary by 21 seconds of arc.
 The system is approximately 420 light years distant from the Sun.

 λ Telescopii (Lambda Telescopii)

 Lambda Telescopii is the fourth brightest star in the constellation.
 It is a white main sequence dwarf with the stellar classification of A0V.
-It has an apparent visual magnitude of 4.85 and is approximately 531 light years distant from the solar system.
+It has an apparent magnitude of 4.85 and is approximately 531 light years distant from the solar system.

 ι Telescopii (Iota Telescopii)

 Iota Telescopii is an orange giant belonging to the stellar class K0III.
-It has an apparent visual magnitude of 4.88 and is about 398 light years distant from Earth.
+It has an apparent magnitude of 4.88 and is about 398 light years distant from Earth.

 δ Telescopii (Delta Telescopii)